On singularities of the Gauss map components of surfaces in ${\mathbb R}^4$: Introduction

 \section{Introduction}

-A relevant analysis on the Gauss map singularities of an immersion of a smooth, oriented surface $M$ into $\mathbb R^3$ is developed in \cite{BGM}.
+The Gauss map singularities of an immersion of a smooth, oriented surface $M$ into $\mathbb R^3$ have been a subject of research because they represent a strong relationship between the singularity theory and the geometry of the immersions of a surface.
 Since this map can be locally described as a map from the plane to the plane, the Whitney theory (\cite{Wh}) on singularities of differentiable maps is applied.
-The authors show amazing relations between the singularities of the Gauss map and some geometric properties of the immersed surface.
+These singularities arise from the contact of the surface with its tangent plane.
+The analysis of this contact goes back to classic differential geometry of surfaces and has been developed in several works; for instance, \cite{BGM}, \cite{BW}, and \cite{IRST} for an extensive list of references.
 The parabolic set, where the Gaussian curvature vanishes, is the singular set of the map.
-Most of the interesting properties from the smooth point of view occur near this set.
-If $M$ is closed the parabolic set of the image of a generic immersion consists of a finite number of embedded circles, constituted by stable singularities.
+Most interesting properties from the smooth point of view occur near this set.
+If $M$ is closed, the parabolic set of the image of a generic immersion consists of a finite number of embedded circles constituted by stable singularities.
 That is, fold points and isolated cusp points \cite{BW}.
-This structure of the parabolic set allow us to find geometric properties of generic immersions of $M$ into $\mathbb R^3$.
+This structure of the parabolic set allows us to find geometric properties of generic immersions of $M$ into $\mathbb R^3$.